RenderKit/ospray/doc/api.md

                                              determining the volume's overall value
                                              range.
 When set to `false`, the user *must* specify
-                                             `clampMaxCumulativeValue`, and all
+                                             `clampMaxCumulativeValue`, and all value
-                                             value ranges will be assumed [0,
+                                             ranges will be assumed
-                                             `clampMaxCumulativeValue`].
+                                             [0–`clampMaxCumulativeValue`].
 Disabling
                                              this switch may improve volume commit
                                              time, but will make volume rendering
                                              less efficient.